 Parking at the San Ramon Campus is free.
 Contact all other off campus locations for their parking policies.
 Students may park in the lots designated as student lots.

 All permits must be displayed in plain view with all numbers and markings clearly visible It is the responsibility of the driver to have the permit displayed.

 Failure to properly display your permit will result in a citation.
 Purchase and/or possession of a permit does not authorize parking on college facilities unless the permit is correctly displayed on the vehicle.
 The fine for illegal parking without a permit is $40.
 (Effective spring 2010)

 A grace period for student parking permits is allowed for the first week of each semester.
 No citations are issued for vehicles properly parked in marked student spaces during this period.
 Vehicles illegally parked in staff, disabled, no parking, or other restricted areas are subject to citation at all times.
-Grace period for FALL 2014 is until August 22.
-Permit enforcement begins August 25, 2014.
+Grace period for Spring 2018 is through January 28.
+Permit enforcement begins January 29, 2018.

-If you feel you have a valid reason to contest a parking citation (see below for more information) please visit www.4cd.edu/police and select "forms".
-Select Parking Citation Appeals Form, print, complete the form, and mail to the address on the form.
+If you feel you have a valid reason to contest a parking citation (see below for more information) please visit district police services and select "forms".
+Select Parking Citation Appeals Form for directions on how to file an appeal online.

 Below are some commonly listed reasons given for violating parking regulations.
 While these reasons may seem valid to the violator, they do not address the laws of the State and the College.
 These reasons generally will not result in the violations being dismissed, or the violator being successful in a hearing.